Welcome to the Wisconsin Arborist Association's (WAA) website. Our

 educational programs to advance knowledge in the field of arboriculture and

 The Bob Skiera Memorial Fund began accepting donations in 2010.
+Wisconsin arborists and friends are raising $250,000.
+We are close to reaching our goal.
+Join with current donors and Skiera Memorial Fund Pacesetters-Jan1014, and help us reach our goal!
 Please consider designating your TREE Fund donations to the Bob Skiera Memorial Fund.

-Support the Bob Skiera Fund through the Tour des Trees.
+Support the Bob Skiera Fund through the STIHL Tour des Trees.

-Team Wisconsin is riding in the Tour around Lake Ontario this year to raise funds for research and help the WAA endow the Bob Skiera Memorial Fund.
-If you wish to support Team Wisconsin rider Dick Rideout, tax deductible donations via credit card are accepted at: http://stihltourdestrees.racepartner.com/2013-stihl-tour-des-trees/DRideout When you donate, please make sure to select the Bob Skiera Memorial Fund from the drop-down list before you submit your donation.
+Team Wisconsin will be riding in the Tour to raise funds for research and help the WAA endow the Bob Skiera Memorial Fund.
+If you wish to support Team Wisconsin riders, tax deductible donations via credit card are accepted at: http://www.crowdrise.com/STdTTeamWisconsin/fundraiser/stdtteamwisconsin1 When you donate, please make sure to designate your donation to the Bob Skiera Memorial Fund.